dantan123/CS50/README.md

 This repository is mostly based on Harvard's CS50 - AI (the master branch).
 All projects are completed by myself with some assistance from the ED forum.
 For a description of each project, you can visit the CS50-AI website in this link: https://cs50.harvard.edu/ai/2020/.
 Other branches contain some short assignments from CS50 itself for practice.

+## PageRank:
+Use Markov Chain and iterative algorithms to calculate page ranks - the importance of pages when searching

+### Key Ideas:
+- Markov Chain: a sequence of random variables where the distribution of each variable follows the Markov assumption
+- Markov assumption: a current state depends on only a finite number of previous states
+- Transition model: specify the probability distributions of the next event based on the values of the current event

 ## Traffic: image classification
 This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.